 In summary, the University has experienced significant growth in applications, enrollment and degrees awarded.
 Although the number of high school graduates has decreased in the State and region, UConn is drawing an even larger component of that shrinking pie - without compromising on its high academic standards and admission requirements.
-The University's ability to offer an outstanding education and student experience at an affordable price for families continues to attract many of the very best students to UConn from across Connecticut, the nation, and the world, and makes UConn graduates the foundational workforce for Connecticut's high technology economy.
-The fall 2018 freshmen class represents the highest academic quality and diversity of any new class, which are great examples of how State investments in UConn are paying off.
-The University is proud to keep great students in

-Connecticut and to attract new students to our State every year.
-A record number of this year's freshmen have been accepted into UConn's competitive Honors Program, of which over half were in the top 10% of their high school graduating class.
-Additionally, 40% of the members of the Class of 2022 are from minority groups, making it one of the most ethnically diverse group of students to join the University.
-Over the past 20 years, the average SAT score of incoming freshmen has increased significantly and now stands at 1306 for the entering freshman class of fall 2018, which is 246 points above the national average and 265 points above the Connecticut average.
-The number of valedictorians and salutatorians in the freshman class has increased from 40 in 1995 to 175 in 2018.
+The University's ability to offer an outstanding education and student experience at an affordable price for families continues to attract many of the very best students to UConn from across Connecticut, the nation and the world, and makes UConn graduates the foundational workforce for Connecticut's high technology economy.
+The Fall 2017 freshmen class represents the highest academic quality of any new class and its diversity are great examples of how State investments in UConn are paying off.
+The University is proud to keep great students in Connecticut, and to attract new students to our State every year.
+A record number of this year's freshmen have been accepted into UConn's competitive Honors Program, and 41% of the members of the Class of 2021 are from minority groups, making it one of the most ethnically diverse group of students to join the University.
+Over the past 20 years, the average SAT score of incoming freshmen has increased significantly and now stands at 1294 for the entering freshman class of Fall 2017, which is 234 points above the national average and 253 points above the Connecticut average.
+The number of valedictorians and salutatorians in the freshman class has increased from 40 in 1995 to 161 in 2017.
 The University has improved freshmen retention and minority freshmen retention over this same time period as well.
-The freshmen retention rate of 93% is substantially higher than our public research peer universities.
+The freshmen retention rate of 94% is substantially higher than our public research peer universities.
 Following that positive trend are the University's 4-year and 6-year undergraduate graduation rates.
-Since 1995, the 4-year graduating rate has risen from 43% to 72% and the 6-year graduating rate has risen from 70% to 85% - the highest 6-year graduation rate of any Storrs cohort.
+Since 1995, the 4-year rate has risen from 43% to 73% and the 6-year rate has risen from 70% to 83%.
 The average time to graduate for UConn students is at a remarkably low 4.2 years and ranks 4th among our public research peers, which helps to keep parent/student educational costs down.
 In addition, the University has made significant progress towards improving the following NextGenCT goals:

-- Storrs Engineering Undergraduate Enrollment increased from 1,978 in FY13 to 3,186 in FY19 - Storrs STEM Undergraduate Enrollment increased from 7,995 in FY13 to 10,626 in FY19 - Storrs Undergraduate Enrollment increased from 17,528 in FY13 to 19,133 in FY19 - Undergraduate STEM Degrees Awarded increased from 2,387 in FY13 to 3,036 in FY18
+- Storrs Engineering Undergraduate Enrollment increased from 1,978 in FY13 to 3,111 in FY18 - Storrs STEM Undergraduate Enrollment increased from 7,995 in FY13 to 10,451 in FY18 - Storrs Undergraduate Enrollment increased from 17,528 in FY13 to 19,241 in FY18 - Undergraduate STEM Degrees Awarded increased from 2,387 in FY13 to 2,964 in FY17